nix-community/crystal2nix/README.md

 # crystal2nix
-is a tool that makes it easier to manage and build Crystal projects using the Nix package manager
+is a tool that makes it easier to manage and build Crystal projects using the Nix package manager ,currently supports git and mercurial sources .

 `crystal2nix`